P-p-H-d/mlib/README.md

 * [m-atomic.h](#m-atomic): header for ensuring compatibility between C's `stdatomic.h` and C++'s atomic header (provide also its own implementation if nothing is available),
 * [m-thread.h](#m-thread): header for providing a very thin layer across multiple implementation of mutex/threads (C11/PTHREAD/WIN32).

-The following headers are obsolete:
+The following headers are obsolete and will be removed in the next major release:
 * [m-shared.h](#m-shared): header for creating shared pointer of generic type,
 * [m-concurrent.h](#m-concurrent): header for transforming a container into a concurrent container (thread safe),
 * [m-i-shared.h](#m-i-shared): header for creating intrusive shared pointer of generic type (Thread Safe).
+* [m-mempool.h](#m-mempool): header for creating specialized & fast memory allocator,
+* m-c-mempool.h: WIP header for creating fast concurrent memory allocation.

 Each containers define their iterators (if it is meaningful).